Appointment booking

 Intent capture Core job

-Calendar proof Tool-specific
+Calendar docs Tool-specific

 Contact details Lead quality